GenesysCloudBlueprints/conversation-mos-score-dashboard-blueprint/README.md

-# Conversation MOS score dashboard Blueprint(Draft)
+# Conversation MOS score dashboard Blueprint

 This blueprint demonstrates how to integrate a Genesys Cloud API into Prometheus and Grafana.